autodesk-platform-services/aps-tutorials-website/docs/intro.md

 of programming languages and IDEs.
 Based on your preference, setup one of the following development environments on your machine:

-- [Node.js & Visual Studio Code](./setup/nodejs-vscode) for cross-platform development using Node.js,
+- [Node.js & VSCode](./setup/nodejs-vscode) for cross-platform development using Node.js,
-- [.NET 6 & Visual Studio Code](./setup/dotnet-vscode) for cross-platform development using .NET 6, or
+- [.NET 6 & VSCode](./setup/dotnet-vscode) for cross-platform development using .NET 6, or
-- [.NET 6 & Visual Studio 2022](./setup/dotnet-vs2022) for Windows development with .NET 6
+- [.NET 6 & VS2022](./setup/dotnet-vs2022) for Windows development with .NET 6 and Visual Studio 2022

 And you're all set!
 Now head over to one of the tutorials with the programming language and IDE of your choice.